Projects & Studies

 The Inwood Forest Golf Course, a 226-acre property near Antoine Drive and West Little York, was purchased by the City of Houston in 2011 for approximately $9 million.
-A land use agreement stipulates that the property may only be used as parkland, for recreational purposes and for stormwater detention purposes.
+A land use agreement stipulates the property may only be used as parkland, for recreational and stormwater detention purposes.
 The property is located in the White Oak Bayou and Vogel Creek watersheds.

 The basins will vary in stormwater storage capacity, which is measured in acre-feet.
 The goal for the stormwater storage capacity for all of the basins combined is approximately 1,200 acre-feet, for shared use by the Harris County Flood Control District and the City of Houston.
 One acre-foot is equal to one acre times a one-foot depth, or 43,560 cubic feet (325,850 gallons).

 With the addition of recreational amenities, capacity within the basins to hold stormwater typically decreases.
 Actual storage capacity will be determined once design plans are complete.

 The project includes a total of twelve basins of varying size.
 The basins are individually labeled with letters A-L. The City of Houston has completed Basin K and partially completed the construction of Basin L. The Flood Control District’s upcoming project will include construction of the remaining basins as shown in the diagram.

 As owner of the property, the City of Houston will determine the recreational opportunities, with community input.